 Sounds like a pretty good deal, right?
 Well, as the saying goes, "if something sounds too good to be true, it probably is."
-By making this guarantee, Match.com is potentially giving away their paid service for free, so they're very strict when it comes to what you need to do to be eligible for that guarantee.
+Match.com's guarantee means that they're potentially giving away their paid service for free, so they're very strict when it comes to what you need to do to be eligible for that guarantee.

 As you will see in the pop-up window of information below about the guarantee, there are already a few rules that you have to follow in order to qualify for it.

 The very first paid subscription that you choose MUST be for 6 months (bundle or basic).
 Choosing any other plan first (even if it would add up to 6 months eventually, like six 1-month instalments or two 3-month instalments) will automatically make you ineligible for the guarantee, even if you choose to switch to a 6-month plan later.

 During the initial 6-month period, you have to create a profile that is truthful (remember, it now runs background checks on its users for security reasons, so they'll know if someone's running a scam), includes at least one main photo of yourself (that is approved within the first week of your subscription), and is kept publicly visible at all times.

 During each month of the initial 6-month period, you have to use Match.com's email system to communicate with at least 5 people whom you haven't communicated with already.
 This means that you have to have had contact with at least 30 different people over the course of 6 months via its email system.
 Of course, it never hurts to communicate with a few extra people to make sure that you're meeting the eligibility requirements.